topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino IDE User Guide.md

 # 1. Introduction
 ---
 This document describes how to use Arduino IDE for the TOPST Vehicle Control Processor (VCP), which is a powerful and efficient processor designed for automotive applications and based on the Telechips TCC7045.
-The goal is to integrate the TOPST VCP-G with the Arduino environment to provide a development environment that parallels the simplicity and flexibility of Arduino, specifically tailored for automotive semiconductors, and simplify and expedite the development process.
+The goal is to integrate the VCP-G with the Arduino environment to provide a development environment that parallels the simplicity and flexibility of Arduino, specifically tailored for automotive semiconductors, and simplify and expedite the development process.

 This document includes information on the following:
 - Installation Guide